mmnowak/tarot-quiz/TESTING.md

 [404.html](https://wave.webaim.org/report#/https://mmnowak.github.io/tarot-quiz/404.html)

-All the alerts refer to either a redundant link in the navigation bar (both HOME link and the site name lead to the index page when clicked on) or missing h1 heading on the game page.
+All the alerts refer to either a redundant link in the navigation bar (both the HOME link and the site name lead to the index page when clicked on) or a missing h1 heading on the game page.

 ### Performance